marshmallow-code/marshmallow/docs/upgrading.rst

 Schemas raise ``ValidationError`` when deserializing data with unknown keys
 ***************************************************************************

-Marshmallow 3.x schemas can deal with unknown keys in three different ways, configurable with the ``unknown`` option:
+marshmallow 3.x schemas can deal with unknown keys in three different ways, configurable with the ``unknown`` option:

 - ``EXCLUDE``: drop those keys (same as marshmallow 2)